chris-feist/use-konami/README.md

 ### Options

-`onUnlock: () => void` The callback when the sequence has been completed and the secret unlocked
+`onUnlock: (event: KeyboardEvent) => void` The callback when the sequence has been completed and the secret unlocked

 `sequence: string[]` An optional key sequence to use instead of the default Kanomi Code.
 This should be an array of strings that correspond to [key events][link-key-events].

-`onReset: (distance: number) => void` An optional callback when a portion of the sequence has been completed, but reset before being unlocked.
+`onReset: (distance: number, event: KeyboardEvent) => void` An optional callback when a portion of the sequence has been completed, but reset before being unlocked.
 It is called with the distance through the sequence that was make.
-For example, it d be invoked with `3` if the they successfully pressed the first 3 keys in the sequence before pressing an incorrect key.
+For example, it would be invoked with `3` if the they successfully pressed the first 3 keys in the sequence before pressing an incorrect key.

+`onKeyPress: (key: string, index: number, event: KeyboardEvent) => void` An optional callback when a key in the sequence is pressed.

 `target: HTMLElement` An optional target element to listen to events.
 The default is the window object.